verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Description

-The width of the font.
+A list of font variations.

 </div>